 This journey from Jerusalem to Jericho was a dangerous one and people were rob all the time.
 These men knew that the robbers could still be around and knowing this they avoided this man to care for themselves.
 The Samaritan was selfless and invested so much into this enemy of him.
 Why would he do such a thing?
 Because he saw the man was in need and took pity on him.
 We must be like this Samaritan, not looking at the situation but looking at the need.
 This is what God’s love does in us, it opens our eyes to see the need and to love selflessly.

 It’s easy to just push a person and their problems to the side.
 You can find yourself saying, “I don’t get on with them.
 They are so weird and annoying.
 I have my own problems.”
 What kind of life is this?
-Please I really don’t understand!
+Please, I really don’t understand!
 Jesus looked at us, filthy and messed up.
-We deserved no love of compassion because we put ourselves in this situation.
-Why should Jesus step out of Him way and give up His comfort to help a lost people?
-Because of Grace!
+We deserved no love or compassion because we put ourselves in this situation.
+Why should Jesus step out of His way and give up His comfort to help a lost people?
+Because of grace!
 Grace is the reason I live and I laugh.
 Grace gets me up in the morning because I know I have meaning and purpose.
 So what is grace?